 Under the provisions of the grant agreement, the RMI is required to provide counterpart in-kind contributions estimated at \$1,000,000 in the form of recurrent costs such as office space, utilities, administration and support staff, and taxes and duties exemption.
-The total actual amount of in-kind RMI Government contributions cannot be reliably measured and fully quantified.
-Management believes that the counterpart in-kind contributions from the RMI Government will be provided throughout the duration of the Project.
-For the years ended September 30, 2020 and 2019, the RMI Government made available counterpart in-kind contributions in the form of income taxes and other personnel benefits, such as social security services and health insurance of national consultants, in the amount of \$63,880 and \$45,148, respectively, for Project recurrent costs.
+For the years ended September 30, 2021 and 2020, the RMI Government made available counterpart in-kind contributions in the form of income taxes and other personnel benefits, such as social security services and health insurance of national consultants, in the amount of \$94,881 and \$53,838, respectively, for Project recurrent costs.